 If you don’t know everything you need to know to make your decision about which headlamp to buy in 2017 – Read THIS Page – it will help you decide which headlamp is right for what you’re using it for.

-10 Criteria for Helping You Choose the Right Headlamp
+10 Criteria to Help You Choose the Right Headlamp

 - PRICE.
 Let me just say that if you have $300+ to spend on the best light you can get, the Petzl Ultra Rush is probably the right light for you.
-It is a bit heavier than other headlamps, but, for most applications – it’s awesome.
+It is a bit heavier than other headlamps, but, for most applications – it’s simply awesome.
 Check out our Ultra Rush Review here.
 Or, Choose a Price Range if price is the most important consideration: Under $100; Under $200; Under $500.
 We recently added more headlamps to our Buyer’s Guide here.

 - WEIGHT.
 Weight won’t really matter for many people because really, none of the headlamps are that heavy.
 They can all be worn comfortably on the head if walking.
 But, if you’re an ultra-runner or using your headtorch during other activities where weight is a consideration, you’ll probably not prefer one of the heavier headlamps.
 Choose a Weight Range to see which lights might be right for you.
 50 g to 150 g; 151 g to 250 g; 251 g to 350 g; Over 300 g.

 - BATTERY OPTIONS.
-Lithium-ion rechargeable batteries are nice because they work better, longer, and are stronger than batteries you can buy in a store, or rechargeables.
+Lithium-ion rechargeable batteries are nice because they work better, longer, and are stronger than batteries you can buy in a store, or rechargeable replacements.
 But, be careful with that.
-If you’re running your headlamps on just maximum brightness – the Alkalines provide a longer duration!
+If you’re running your headlamps on just maximum brightness – the Alkaline batteries provide a longer duration!
 Weird, right?
 That’s how it works.
 Some people want both options.
 Choose a Battery Option to see headlamps that match: AA only; AAA only; AAA and Lithium-ion (Petzl Tikka RXP headlamp); AAA and Lithium-ion; Only Lithium-ion; CR123A.
-Or, see our BATTERIES page for more information.
+Or, see our Batteries page for more information.

 - BEAM QUALITY and OPTIONS.
 Some people need a great spot beam in the center to locate trails that are far away, or even game they’re hunting.
 Most people need either an evenly spread out beam, or a beam with some brighter spot to the center.
 Choose a Beam Type: Evenly Lit Flood Beam (Petzl Nao, Nao+, Ultra Rush, Ultra Vario); Strong Spotlight; Both Flood and Spotlight Beams (Petzl Nao, Nao+, Ultra Rush, Fenix HP25, HL60R).

-- AUTO ADJUSTING BEAM.
-Three of the Petzl headlamps have automatically adjusting beam strength based on how close things are to the light – and where you are looking.
+AUTO ADJUSTING BEAM.
+Three of the Petzl headlamps have automatically adjusting beam strength based on how close objects are to the light – and where you are looking.
 It’s called Reactive Lighting Technology (RLT).
 It’s pretty ingenious, though not perfect yet.
-Evidence for it’s utility are that many top ultra-runners use the lights and are happy with the performance of the self-adjusting beam.
+Evidence for it’s utility are that many top ultra-runners use these lights and are happy with the performance of the self-adjusting beam.
 The main benefit is that it adds hours of battery life savings.
-These two headlamps have RLT – Petzl Nao, or Nao+.
+These two headlamps have RLT – Petzl Nao, and Nao+.

 - HEADLAMP DURABILITY.
 If you’re going to be trusting your headlamp to keep you safe in potentially unsafe situations, you’ll want to choose one of the best brands.
 We review only the top headlamps here at this site, but even so – of those, you’ll want to choose one of the best of the best to take with you.
 These 3 Headlamps are Recommended: Petzl Nao+ (Plus); Petzl Nao 2; Petzl Ultra Rush.
 Ideally, you’ll take two or more of each of these lights for long hikes or runs, or in situations in which lighting is absolutely critical – like spelunking (cave exploring).